 EPA Method 537: Determination of Selected Perfluorinated Alkyl Acids in Drinking Water by Solid Phase Extraction and Liquid Chromatography/Tandem Mass Spectrometry (LC/MS/MS);

-High-performance liquid chromatography (HPLC) coupled with tandem mass spectrometry (HPLC-MS/MS): This method allows for more sensitive determinations of individual PFCare should OS and precursor compounds in air, water, soil and biota.
+High-performance liquid chromatography (HPLC) coupled with tandem mass spectrometry (HPLC-MS/MS): This method allows for more sensitive determinations of individual PFAS in general and also allows the identification and quantification of branched isomers and precursors compounds.

+Care should be taken as to the chemical nature of the PFAS: whereas PFOS and PFOA are anionic compounds, their precursors or PFOS-and PFOA-related compounds may be neutral and therefore, will occur in a different fraction during the extraction or clean-up processes..

+Neutral PFOS and PFOA-related compounds can be analysed using GC/MS methods rather than LC/MS-MS methods.

 3. Monitoring

 Monitoring and surveillance serve as elements for identifying and tracking environmental concerns and human health risks.
 Information collected from monitoring programmes feeds into science-based decision-making processes and is used for the evaluation of the effectiveness of risk management measures, including regulations.
-For example, under Canada’s Chemicals Management Plan (CMP), scientists collect data on PFOS and its related substances in air, freshwater, sediments, aquatic biota and wildlife across Canada.
+For example, under Canada’s Chemicals Management Plan (CMP), scientists collect data on PFOS and PFOA and their related substances in air, freshwater, sediments, aquatic biota and wildlife across Canada.
 Recognizing that chemicals of concern are often found in wastes, Canada’s CMP Environmental Monitoring and Surveillance Programme has monitored releases from landfills and wastewater treatment systems for a range of chemicals, including PFOS (Environment Canada, 2013).

-Monitoring programmes should be implemented in facilities managing PFOS wastes.
-Particular attention should also be paid to facilities generating PFOS wastes.
+Monitoring programmes should be implemented in facilities managing PFOS or PFOA wastes.
+Particular attention should also be paid to facilities generating PFOS or PFOA wastes.

 F. Handling, collection, packaging, labelling, transportation and storage